Best Whole House Water Filter Melbourne 2026: What to Look For

 UV resistance

-Unaffected by UV exposure, designed for Australian outdoor conditions
+Unaffected by UV; designed for Australian outdoor conditions

-Degrades over time with UV exposure.
-Can become brittle and crack
+Degrades with UV; can become brittle and crack

 Pressure tolerance

-Can crack or split under pressure surges, especially as plastic ages
+Can crack or split under pressure surges as it ages

 Chemical leaching